 Follow wayfinding signs along the Valley Trail towards the Village.
 Whistler Olympic Park can be accessed by the entrance on Blackcomb Way (across from Day Lot 4), or via Marketplace (located off Lorimer Road).
 Please note, cyclists must dismount once in Whistler Olympic Plaza.
 Don’t have a bike during summer?
 Don’t worry!
 Visit Whistler’s many bike rental shops.

 Take advantage of free secure bike (and gear) parking at Whistler Olympic Park starting June 24 on Fridays, Saturdays, Sundays and statutory holidays during summer months.
 For hours of operation and information on how the bike valet works, visit whistler.ca/BikeParking.

 The legacy of the Paralympics is seen in the network of low-grade (less than five per cent) ramps, and raised viewing areas for performances.
 The 4,000 square-metre inclusive playground meets the needs of children with disabilities (or children with parents with disabilities) to allow side-by-side play with friends, families, and caregivers.
 The area also has accessible and gender neutral washrooms that are located in a freestanding building beside the inclusive playground.
 In 2018, the Plaza was assessed and received accessibility certification through the Rick Hansen foundation accessibility certification program.
 Learn more about accessibility in Whistler at whistler.ca/accessibility.

 Whistler Presents: Explore & Experience Program

-Due to COVID-19, we have had to change how we gather at Whistler Olympic Plaza.
-You can check out the safe activities being offered at Olympic Plaza and within the valley: Whistler Presents schedule.
+You can check out the events and activities being offered at Whistler Olympic Plaza and within the valley: Whistler Presents schedule.